n8ebel/Slides/conferences/droidconnyc18/slides_working_effectively_across_space_time.md

 ___

-## Communication
+# Communication
+- set expectations
+- be intentional
+- embrace various mediums

+___

+# Communication: Set Expectations
-- async. patience
+- async
 - core hours

+___

+# Communication: Be Intentional
 - over communication.  share your work, questions, concerns, ideas
-- empathy
+- documentation

+___

+# Communication: Different Mediums

-- introverts
+- open to escalation
 - use video, emoji, images to make up for lack of non-verbal cues
 - always put a face to the voice
-- documentation
-- groups > 1:1
-- open to escalation
-- find/reserve a quite space for video

 ___